 The loosely-wound spiral to the left of the main emblem bends in the opposite direction to the main spirals, and in fact touches or joins the outer limits of this emblem.
+Muiris O'Sullivan says that the large design was added later, but that it respects the outline of the spiral on the left.
 The serpentine feature on the far right of the stone invites us to consider counting - but counting what?

 The stones of Knowth are a considerable enigma.
 A walk around its kerb is a journey into unknown realms of the ancient human mind.